 Common Maintenance & Repairs Needed for Older Cars

-As the weather outside becomes more inviting, families will be hitting the road to take advantage of the warm sun that we’ve all been missing dearly.
-Summer traditions will incorporate the trustee family car to get you to your prized destination, so it’s good to know the common maintenance and repairs your older car might need for the road ahead.
+As the seasons change from spring to summer, families will be hitting the road to take advantage of the warmer weather that they’ve been missing during the spring and winter months.
+And like any time of year, the trustee family car will be there to take you on your next adventure, so it’s good to know the common car maintenance and repairs your older car might need for the road ahead.

-If you have had your car for more than seven years, here’s what repairs you should keep in mind for the future!
+If you have had your car for more than seven years, here are some repairs you should keep in mind for the future!

 - Brake Calipers

 - Brake Rotors & Pads